unbit/uwsgi-docs/Options.rst

 ~~~~~~~~~~~
 **Argument:** no argument

-Do not import site module.
+Do not import the ``site`` module while initializing Python.
+This is usually only required for dynamic virtualenvs.
+If in doubt, do not enable.

 .. _OptionPyshell: